evcallia/hubitat/apps/schedule-manager/README.md

 ## Features
 - Schedule any number of switches/dimmers
 - Schedules based on selected time or sunrise/set with offset
+- Schedules based on Hub Variable time (date, time or datetime)
 - Individual schedules may be paused
 - Set desired state for switch/dimmer to be in at specified time
 - [Optional] Configure which modes to run schedules for